-Pasta al Forno is a baked pasta casserole everyone will love.
+Rigatoni al Forno is a baked pasta casserole everyone will love.
 This easy recipe for baked rigatoni has tomato sauce, cheese, and more for a great dinner.
-It is a comfort food Italian classic dish.
+It is a comfort food Italian classic dish that is fantastic.

 Whether you call this baked rigatoni, pasta al forno, pasta alla forno, or pasta casserole, this recipe is an Italian staple.
 It is best to make this with rigatoni as it is a thick hearty pasta with ridges that works great baking and holds the sauce and cheese.

 However, you could in a pinch also make it with other pasta shapes and try pasta al forno with penne, fusilli, mostaccioli, bowties, or other macaroni.
-I think spaghetti or angel hair al forno would work too but I would be very careful to cook the pasta al dente and bake it in the oven for a shorter amount of time as it may get too mushy.
+I don't recommend spaghetti or other long kinds of pasta for this dish.
+But they are great in other recipes, like my Instant Pot Chicken & Cheese Spaghetti.
 Try a new shape of pasta from all these Types of Pasta from A-Z.

 Traditional Italian ingredients are what it takes to make this baked pasta dish.
-Pasta al forno is made with a thick hearty tube pasta like rigatoni.
+Pasta al forno is made with a thick hearty tube pasta to capture all that yummy sauce & cheese in every piece.
 Here is what else you need for this easy Italian rigatoni bake.

 - Olive Oil

 - Garlic Cloves

 - Dried Basil